idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Translate > Pop up auto-assembling panel** = Toggle the display of the auto-assembling panel, which displays auto-assembly results, and best fuzzy matches from translation memories.
 The auto-assembling panel can also be displayed via the F1 shortcut.

-**Translate > Transfer source segment** = Transfer the (selected) source segment editor contents directly to the target segment editor.
+**Translate > Transfer source segment** = Transfer the contents of the source segment editor (or the current selection) directly to the target segment editor.

 **Translate > Transfer MT from web page =** Transfer the result of the machine translation on the selected MT website to the target segment editor.
 The transfer action can also be used when editors binding is off.
 See also [Machine Translation with MT Web Resources](https://cafetran.freshdesk.com/support/solutions/articles/6000186533-machine-translation-with-mt-web-resources).